Overviw of 6 Days Rongai Route

-Rongai route begins at the remote that approaches Kibo Peak from the northern side of Mount Kilimanjaro, near the Kenyan border and is the quieter, lesser traveled camping route that offers the closest to a wilderness experience.
-We hike through a true wilderness area towards the jagged Mawenzi Peak, then cross a barren desert saddle, before climbing up Kibo’s eastern crater wall.
-Eventhough this route does not allow the climber to “walk high, sleep low” due to its topography; the Rongai route is a more gradual ascent, and is therefore preferred by those with little or no backpacking experience, but is equally enjoyable for even the most hardened trekkers.
+The 6 Days Rongai route begins at the remote that approaches Kibo Peak from the northern side of Mount Kilimanjaro, near the Kenyan border and is the quieter, lesser traveled camping route that offers the closest to a wilderness experience.
+On Rongai rout, we hike through a true wilderness area towards the jagged Mawenzi Peak, then cross a barren desert saddle, before climbing up Kibo’s eastern crater wall.
+Even though Rongai route does not allow the climber to “walk high, sleep low” due to its topography; the Rongai route is a more gradual ascent, and is therefore preferred by those with little or no backpacking experience, but is equally enjoyable for even the most hardened trekkers.

 We will register at Marangu Park Gate and then transfer (approximately 2 ½ hours) to the Rongai Park Gate/Ranger Post.
 We will meet our porters before you begin your trek from the Nale Moru village.
 The small winding path crosses maize fields before climbing gently through a pine forest.
 The first night’s camp is at First Cave, at about 2,600m altitude.

 The trail continues up towards Kibo, passing Second Cave (3450m) en-route, and reaching Kikelewa Cave at 3600 meters.
 From here the views start to open up and you will see for yourself how huge a mountain Kili really is.
 We overnight at Third Cave Camp (Kikelewa Caves).